GwenIves/ProjectEuler/README.md

 ##### Limitations
 Does not check for numeric overflows, consequently a number of the solutions will produce incorrect answers for very large input parameters

+### python/ subdirectory --- Python 3.5

+An example of a rich-featured, interpreted, object-oriented language approach.

+The top of the python/ directory tree should be in PYTHONPATH

+	make tests      // runs all tests
+	make verify     // pylint the source code make clean      // deletes compilation related generated files make distclean  // deletes all generated files make tags       // creates a single ctags database with symbol lookups